-What is an annuity quote?
+What is an Annuity quote?

 It can be confusing to try to make sense of the different annuity quotes you find on the internet.
-Partially, that’s because there are at least six (6) different types of annuities.
+Partially, that’s because there are at least six different types of annuities.
 You’ll need to understand how each type works before you can intelligently compare annuity quotes across groups.
-Even within each category there are additional bells and whistles which distinguish the products offered by competing annuity companies.
+Even within each category there are additional bells and whistles which distinguish the products offered by competing insurance companies.
 This makes it almost impossible to compare annuity quotes from different companies across different types of annuities.
 So what can you do about this problem?

 A good place to start would be to acquaint yourself with at least the basic elements of each of the six annuity types.
 Then you won't mistakenly compare apples and oranges.
 You will be able to narrow down the type of annuity quote that is most helpful in guiding you to meet your financial goals.
 This article provides a general overview of the six main categories of annuities, how they work, and how to interpret the quotes which illustrate their performance.